A high-ranking federal cabinet minister tells SooToday the Canadian Dental Care Plan (CDCP) is a growing success.

 “This is huge.
 I was talking to a dentist the other day and in his clinic in five months they found three people who had oral cancer in their mouth that wouldn’t have been detected if they hadn’t come in for a checkup (through the CDCP).
 This is so important that people get preventative checkups and cleanings that can avoid all kinds of disastrous issues in the future.”

-The CDCP was first rolled out in 2022 to help people without a private dental insurance plan to receive dental care.
-The interim Canada Dental Benefit was intended to help lower dental costs for eligible families earning less than $90,000 per year.
-Parents would have been eligible if they paid for dental care for a child under 12 years old who did not have access to a private dental insurance plan.
-Now in its second phase that began in Dec.
-2023 the CDCP provides coverage to people under 18, those over 65 years old and those with disabilities.
+The Canada Dental Benefit was first rolled out in 2022 as an interim measure to help people without a private dental insurance plan to receive dental care.
+As a long term plan, the Government of Canada launched the Canadian Dental Care Plan (CDCP) in Dec.
+2023.
+The CDCP is being launched in a phased approach and applications are now open to people under 18, those over 65 years old and those with disabilities.
 The government intends to extend the benefits program to all individuals with a family income less than $90,000 and having no dental insurance throughout 2025.

 At first some dentists voiced their displeasure with the plan regarding extra administrative work and the time it took to be paid for their work by the government.